Ministry of Foreign Affairs of Georgia

-The Ministry of Foreign Affairs of Georgia (საქართველოს საგარეო საქმეთა სამინისტრო) is a governmental body of Georgia responsible for protecting and promoting Georgia’s interest and its persons and entities abroad.
+The Ministry of Foreign Affairs of Georgia (საქართველოს საგარეო საქმეთა სამინისტრო) is a governmental body of Georgia responsible for protecting and promoting Georgia's interest and its persons and entities abroad.
 The Ministry is led by the Minister of Foreign Affairs who is appointed by the Prime Minister of Georgia as a member of cabinet.
-The position is currently held by Ilia Darchiashvili, in office since 04 April 2022.
+The position is currently held by Maka Bochorishvili, in office since 25 November 2024.

 Activity

 Georgia's foreign service – the Ministry of Foreign Affairs, Diplomatic Missions and Consular Services - serve fundamental national interests and values anchored in the Constitution of Georgia, the Foreign Policy Strategy as well as the National Security Concept.
-The Ministry drives Georgia’s foreign policy to enhance the security and international status of the country, and promote its interests in an increasingly globalizing world.
+The Ministry drives Georgia's foreign policy to enhance the security and international status of the country, and promote its interests in an increasingly globalizing world.

 History

 Democratic Republic of Georgia

 The Ministry of Foreign Affairs was established on 26 May 1918, the same day Georgia declared its independence.
 Consequently, the foreign affairs commission, diplomatic missions, and other entities necessary for carrying out diplomatic work were formed abroad.
 The first Foreign Minister was Akaki Chkhenkeli, a political leader.
 In November 1918, Evgeni Gegechkori was appointed as the Minister of Foreign Affairs.

 The Ministry of Foreign Affairs was the main foreign policy agency of the Democratic Republic of Georgia.
 It held diplomatic negotiations on behalf of the government.
 The Ministry was accountable to the Parliament.
 The staff of the Ministry did not exceed 50 people and its structure was the following: